Report: 460 tons of lead burned during Notre Dame fire, posing public health risk

 Tests found levels of lead dust above French standards near at least 18 day care centers, preschools and primary schools.

-- The Regional Health Agency didn't confirm there was lead contamination until May 9.
+- The Regional Health Agency did not confirm there was lead contamination until May 9.

 - 8.5% of 400 children tested had levels of lead above French regulations, per the Times.